Mafalda-SFU/Mafalda-SFU.github.io/docs/_pages/chronology.md

 ## Stage 5:  (December 2024 - March 2025)

+### December 2024

+- Update APIs and compatibility with latest Mediasoup version

+### February 2025

+- Unify APIs & improve modules composability

+### March 2025

+- Unify APIs & improve modules composability
+- Aggregated scalability (vertical on top of horizontal)
+- Prepare for the next stage: Mediasoup as a Service

 ### Stage 6: Mediasoup as a Service (April 2025 - Currently in progress)